 The slat boards should be attached with 1/2″ spacing between each of them on the table top, so go ahead and mark on the side boards where to attach them.
 Then, attach with 1 1/4″ outdoor Kreg screws at those marks.

 TIP: Put a popsicle stick (or wood shim) under your slat boards when attaching them to the frame, otherwise they may stick up slightly above the 2×3 framing lumber frame once you flip the tabletop over.
 You can see me doing this in the video above.

 4. Assemble DIY outdoor coffee table legs

 Use a Kreg Jig and add two pocket holes on both sides of two of the 14 1/2″ boards.
 Make sure to add them on the side edges as shown in the photo below so that the holes will be hidden.
 We had to use a clamp to hold the boards in place on our Kreg Jig in order to drill them into the 2×3 side edge.

 Mark 3.5″ up from the bottom of one of the 14 1/2″ boards.

-Attach the board with pocket holes at this mark perpendicular and flush with the edge using 2 1/2″ outdoor Kreg screws.
+Attach the board with pocket holes at this mark perpendicular and flush with the edge using 2 1/2″ outdoor Kreg screws and waterproof wood glue.
 Repeat on the other side with another 14 1/2″ board to form one of your table legs.